 Locating your local U.S. Embassy/Consulate

-Please see The U.S. Department of State website for a directory of local consulate websites: http://www.usembassy.gov.
-Please be sure to review the website of your specific local U.S. Embassy/Consulate because directions are often country and site specific.
+A directory of local Consulate websites can be found here: http://www.usembassy.gov.
+Be sure to review the website of your specific local U.S. Consulate because directions are often country and site specific.

 Necessary Documents for your Visa Interview

-3. Documentation of your Financial Support (Hopkins letter of departmental funding, bank statements, etc.)
+- Documentation of your Financial Support (JHU funding letter, bank statements, etc.)

-4. Proof of Admission to Hopkins (students) or your Appointment Letter from Hopkins (scholars)
+- Proof of Admission to JHU (students) or your Appointment Letter from JHU (scholars)

 Visa Wait Times

-Visa appointment wait times vary significantly depending on the country of application and the time of year (the Christmas holidays and May, June and July can be busy times of year).
-For an estimate of current processing times at your local U.S. Consulate please see the U.S. State Department Visa Wait Times.
-We strongly encourage applicants to apply as early as possible.
-U.S. Consulates may only accept appointments up to 120 days prior to your scheduled start date (as indicated on your I-20 or DS-2019).
+Visa appointment wait times vary significantly depending on the country of application and the time of year (the Christmas holidays and May, June, and July can be busy times of year).
+For an estimate of current processing times at your local U.S. Consulate see the U.S. State Department Visa Wait Times.
+We strongly encourage applicants to apply as early as possible, in accordance with application timelines for the consulate location where you plan to apply.
+U.S. Consulates may accept F-1 visa appointments up to 365 days before the program start date (as indicated on your I-20).
+J-1 students may apply for a J-1 visa any time before the program start date indicated on the DS-2019.

 Tip for Obtaining a Non-Immigrant Visa

-Please remember that an F-1 and J-1 visa are non-immigrant visas, meaning that persons applying for these types of visas must demonstrate that they do not have the intention to immigrate to the U.S. It is important that in an interview you are prepared to discuss your future life plans that include your return to your home country.
+Individuals should remember that an F-1 and J-1 visa are non-immigrant visas, meaning that persons applying for these types of visas must demonstrate, at the time of interview, that they do not have the intention to immigrate to the U.S. It is important that in an interview you are prepared to discuss your future life plans that include your return to your home country.

 What to do if your visa application is denied